circleci/circleci-docs/jekyll/_cci2/upgrading.md

 **Note:** The following steps are non-destructive and in the event of any failure in the upgrade process you will be able to revert back to the previous state.
 As with all major software changes, you should still create a backup just to be safe.

-1. Log into the Replicated console located at `https://<your-circleci-install>:8800/dashboard` and select "Stop Now" to shut down CircleCI.
+1. Log in to the Replicated console located at `https://<your-circleci-install>:8800/dashboard` and select Stop Now to shutdown CircleCI.
-2. SSH into the Services machine and switch to the `root` user with the `sudo su` command.
+2. SSH in to the Services machine and switch to the `root` user with the `sudo su` command.
-3. Confirm that MongoDB and PostgreSQL containers have stopped by listing all running containers with the `docker ps` command.
+3. Confirm that the MongoDB and PostgreSQL containers have stopped by listing all running containers with the `docker ps` command.
 4. Download and run the upgrade script using the commands below.
 The duration of the upgrade operation depends on the amount of stored data.

 	```